stevensoriano/AFiD-BVI/MANUAL.md

                   if (IDTV = 0) fixed time stepping DTMAX           : Maximum time step for variable time stepping

-MOVIE           : if (MOVIE = 1) flow field is saved for visualization
+MOVIE           : if (MOVIE = 1) flow field is saved for visualization, h5 files are stored in
+                  directory flowmov
                   if (MOVIE = 0) flow field is not saved DUMPMOVIET      : Timestep to save the flow field